 Deliverables Due date 1.
 Activity 1 - Management of leases and licences Maintenance of the eBusiness environment, systems and procedures to support day to day administration of leasing and licensing activities, including industry consultation and liaison and reviewing licence application forms and processes and ESD templates to increase efficiency in application assessments.
 Ongoing Ongoing liaison with relevant government (e.g., Department for Infrastructure and Transport (DIT), Environment Protection Authority (EPA), Attorney-General's Department - Native Title) and non-government agencies (industry peak bodies).
-Ongoing Maintenance of internal lease and licence audit functions, including auditing procedures (flowcharts, checklists and manuals) and performance criteria relating to leases and licences.
 Ongoing

-Maintenance of audit functions in relation to insurance and indemnity for aquaculture leases, including requesting evidence of cover from lease holders as required.
+Maintenance of internal lease and licence audit functions, including auditing procedures (flowcharts, checklists and manuals) and performance criteria relating to leases and licences.
+Ongoing Update bank guarantees as required depending on development rates on aquaculture sites.
+As required Maintenance of audit functions in relation to insurance and indemnity for aquaculture leases, including requesting evidence of cover from lease holders as required.
 Ongoing Generate annual invoices, collect associated fees and payments, follow up unpaid invoices and monitor payment plans where requested.
 Ongoing Process requests from lease and licence holders who make such inquiries over the counter, through the call centre, or e-mail.
 Ongoing Process annual production returns.
 Follow-up unreturned Production returns to ensure licence holders meet their obligations under the Act and ensure information is collated effectively for the development of economic reporting.
-Ongoing 2.
-Activity 2 - Processing of lease and licence applications Following up on outstanding information to facilitate the aassessment of lease and licence applications in an accurate and timely manner.
+Ongoing Review all lease and licence application forms Annually 2.
+Activity 2 - Processing of lease and licence applications Following up on outstanding information to facilitate the assessment of lease and licence applications in an accurate and timely manner.
 Ongoing Issuing and processing of invoices relating to lease and licence applications.
 Ongoing Ongoing liaison with applicant/licence holder.
-Ongoing Endorsement of applications by Senior Management Team.
 Ongoing Production of internal risk assessment documents specific to each application.
 Ongoing Adherence to internal policies, guidelines and processes relating to application.
 Ongoing Case Management administration.
 Ongoing Production of public submission response documents, where applicable.
 Ongoing Referrals and liaison with other government and non-government agencies as required (e.g., EPA, DIT, AGD, SCAP, Industry).
 Ongoing